New catalyst meets challenge of cleaning exhaust from modern engines

+Their work, published this week in the journal Science, presents a new way to create a more powerful catalyst while using smaller amounts of platinum, the most expensive component of emission-control catalysts.

-Catalysts have been an integral part of diesel- and gasoline-powered engines since the mid-1970s when federal regulations began requiring reductions of carbon monoxide, hydrocarbons and nitrogen oxides.
-Catalytic converters convert the pollutants to benign gases such as nitrogen, carbon dioxide and water.
+Catalysts have been an integral part of diesel- and gasoline-powered engines since the mid-1970s as federal regulations called for reductions of carbon monoxide, hydrocarbons and nitrogen oxides.
+Catalytic converters convert the pollutants to benign gases such nitrogen, carbon dioxide and water.

 The recent findings grew out of a collaboration between research groups led by Yong Wang, who holds a joint appointment in Washington State University's Gene and Linda Voiland School of Chemical Engineering and Bioengineering and the Pacific Northwest National Laboratory, and Datye's catalysis group at New Mexico.